lachrist/estree-sentry-2/README.md

 - In binary expressions with `in` operator, the left operand can be a private identifier.
 - In assignment expressions, the left-hand side can be a call expression.
-Yes, this is valid in javascript.
+Yes, this is valid JavaScript.
 I'm not aware of any functions that will make this not through a `ReferenceError` though.